AS medications are given to improve your symptoms

 Corticosteroids (steroids).
 These drugs are very effective in controlling inflammation but can cause side effects in the longer term.
 They can be used in the form of local injections into joints or in tablet form.

 Disease modifying anti-rheumatic drugs (DMARDs).
-This group of drugs is used less commonly in AS but can reduce pain, stiffness and swelling in people who have symptoms of AS in areas such as the hips, knees, ankles or wrists (peripheral disease).
+These are used less commonly in AS but can reduce pain, stiffness and swelling in people who have symptoms of AS in areas such as the hips, knees, ankles or wrists (peripheral disease).
 There is no evidence DMARDs will help with pain in the spine (axial disease).

 Nerve pain medication.
 These medications specifically help people who suffer from chronic (long term) nerve pain.
 This type of pain is caused by some damage to or pressure on nerves.
 Nerve pain is often described by people as being like 'shooting pains', 'electric shocks', 'tingling' or 'the sensation of crawling under the skin'.
 Amitriptylline is the most commonly used medication in this group.